Radar scalloping: Intra-pulse Scalloping

-This occurs when the radial velocity of the target induces a phase shift near 360 degree within the reflected pulse, which induces signal cancellation in the receiver.
+This occurs when the radial velocity of the target induces a phase shift near 360 degrees within the reflected pulse, which induces signal cancellation in the receiver.

 Intra-pulse radar scalloping begins to become a concern above the following velocity.

 Scalloping occurs at 150 km/s for an L-band radar with a 1 microsecond pulse.

 Inter-pulse Scalloping

 Inter-pulse radar scalloping involves two types of systems.